ArjenXu-970/insticator_demo/README.md

 This is full stack project
 first there's a main page, which user need to input their ID to get their info, in order to start the questionnaire.
+I use spring boot to design the backend, and use Node Js react to design the front end.

 also there's a database for record the users information